StijnAa/whatsapp-gpt/README.md

 Now you can chat with chatGPT for whatsapp directly.
 Or add it to a groupchat.
-* To trigger a respons mention it in your message like `@GPTBOT what is the best time to visit the dom tower in utrecht`
+* To trigger a respons mention it in your message like `@GPTBOT what is the best time to visit the dom tower in utrecht?`